Thewbi/armos/doc/Environment/README.md

 1. Use Docker to run a Linux OS on any host OS to unify the development environment.

-2. Use a emulator to run the OS on the Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit.
+2. Use an emulator for the Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit to run the OS.

 3. Install a toolchain that produces code for the Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit.